0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 Updating your `config.json` should happen when:

-  - External chains become supported
+  - New external chains become supported
   - Switching to a different endpoint supplier

 Below is an example of a config with external chain endpoints.